Skip to Content

-From identify theft and phishing to bad car loans and card popping, frauds targeting service members can lurk around any corner.
-Read on to learn more.
+From identity theft and phishing to bad car loans and card cracking, scams targeting service members can lurk around any corner.
+Learning about these common scams is the first step to avoid being a victim.

-Read on for tips that can help you recognize military veteran and service member scams before they cripple your finances.
+Read on for tips that can help you recognize scams targeting military veterans and service members before they cripple your finances.

 How to recognize the most common service member scams

 Scammers can be so convincing that many service members give out personal information before realizing they've been scammed.
-Unfortunately, recovering these funds is difficult if not impossible once you've provided your information, even if you gave it inadvertently.
+Unfortunately, recovering this money is difficult if not impossible once you've provided your information, even if you gave it inadvertently.

 Identity theft

-“It's not unusual for scammers to pretend to be official government agencies or military personnel,” says Wolfe.
-“Sometimes they'll claim to offer military discounts, and they might even say they're representing a bank that offers payday loans.
-Anything to make you believe it's a legitimate request.”
+Scammers can pretend to be official government agencies or military personnel.
+They might offer military discounts or say they're representing a bank that offers payday loans.
+Anything to make you believe it's a legitimate request or business transaction.

 One way you can protect yourself is by guarding your personal information.
 Shred bills or other important documents instead of throwing them in the trash.
-Don't share private information in a public place like a doctor's office and beware of phishing or imposter scams designed to trick you into giving out your banking information.
+Don't share private information in public places and beware of phishing or imposter scams designed to trick you into giving out your banking information.

 Phishing